stepanataccolade/docsv2/sources/tutorials/pipelines/samplePipeline.md

 The resources configured in shippable.resources.yml are:

-* dv-img is an [image](../../pipelines/resources/image/) resource for the image to be deployed.
+1. dv-img is an [image](../../pipelines/resources/image/) resource for the image to be deployed.
-* dv-img-opts is a [dockerOptions](../../pipelines/resources/image/) resource which specifies options for the container, like memory, port mappings, etc.
+1. dv-img-opts is a [dockerOptions](../../pipelines/resources/image/) resource which specifies options for the container, like memory, port mappings, etc.
-* env-test-ecs is a [cluster](../../pipelines/resources/cluster/) resource specifying where the demo application should be deployed
+1. env-test-ecs is a [cluster](../../pipelines/resources/cluster/) resource specifying where the demo application should be deployed

 The jobs configured in shippable.jobs.yml are:

-* dv-man is a [manifest](../../pipelines/jobs/manifest/) job that creates a new service manifest each time the image dv-img is updated.
+1. dv-man is a [manifest](../../pipelines/jobs/manifest/) job that creates a new service manifest each time the image dv-img is updated.
-* dv-test-ecs is a [deploy](../../pipelines/jobs/deploy/) job that deploys the manifest dv-man to the Test cluster env-test-ecs
+1. dv-test-ecs is a [deploy](../../pipelines/jobs/deploy/) job that deploys the manifest dv-man to the Test cluster env-test-ecs

 ### Seed your pipeline in Shippable

-* From the Shippable dashboard, go to the subscription where you forked the demo repositories
+1. From the Shippable dashboard, go to the Subscription where you forked both repositories
-* Follow instructions on the Pipelines page to [seed your pipeline](../../pipelines/gettingStarted/#seedPipeline).
+1. Follow instructions on the Pipelines page to [seed your pipeline](../../pipelines/gettingStarted/#seedPipeline).
-* Go to the SPOG pill menu of your Pipelines tab and voila!
+1. Go to the SPOG pill menu of your Pipelines tab and voila!
 You should see your pipeline there:

 <img src="../../images/pipelines/seedSamplePipeline.png" alt="Shippable Continuous Integration and Delivery" style="width:1000px;"/>